CBD oil for cats

 - sensitivity to terpenes and THC: Cats are particularly sensitive to terpenes and cannabinoids like THC.
 Even small traces of THC can lead to poisoning symptoms – therefore an absolutely THC-free formulation (< 0.002%) essential.

-- Different CBD metabolism: According to the study by Kulpa et al. (2023) differs the pharmacokinetic profile of CBD in cats significantly differs from other animal species.
-Bioavailability and half-life strongly depend on Dosage form (oil vs. treats) and individual factors such as metabolism or breed.
+- Different CBD metabolism: According to the study by Kulpa et al. (2023) differs the pharmacokinetic profile of CBD in cats differ significantly from other animal species.
+Bioavailability and half-life depend strongly on Application form (oil vs. treats) and individual factors such as metabolism or breed.

-- tolerability and dose tolerance: While dogs in studies are often treated with 2–4 mg/kg CBD, cats already show effects at 1–2 mg/kg effects – but also initial side effects such as increased licking, hypersalivation, or sedation.
+- Tolerance and dose tolerance: While dogs in studies are often treated with 2–4 mg/kg CBD, in cats already at 1–2 mg/kg Effects – but also initial side effects such as increased licking, hypersalivation, or sedation.

 What is CBD oil used for in cats?

-CBD oil has established itself in veterinary medicine as a supportive measure for a variety of chronic and acute conditions – both in dogs and increasingly in cats.
-While the areas of application overlap, use in cats requires a particularly careful approach.
+CBD oil has established itself in veterinary medicine as a supportive measure for a variety of chronic and acute complaints – both in dogs and increasingly in cats.
+While the application areas overlap, use in cats requires a particularly careful approach.

 CBD oil is most commonly used in cats for anxiety disorders, chronic pain, osteoarthritis, neurological complaints, and age-related restlessness used.
-The effect is promising but should always be considered with regard to the specific requirements of the cat (e.g. sensitivity to additives) should be considered.
-Veterinary supervision is especially recommended in cases of existing illnesses or medication administration.
+The effect is promising but should always be considered with regard to the specific requirements of the cat (e.g., sensitivity to additives) should be considered.
+Veterinary supervision is especially recommended in existing diseases or medication administration.

 |